view7677/java-interview-questions/pages/Hibernate.md

 #### 758. What are the different strategies for cache mapping in Hibernate?

+Hibernate provides following strategies for cache mapping:

+**Read only:** If an application requires caching only for read but not for write operations, then we can use this strategy.
+It is very simple to use and give very good performance benefit.
+It is also safe to use in a cluster environment.

+**Read/Write**: If an application also needs caching for write operations, then we use Read/Write strategy.
+Read/write cache strategy should not be used if there is requirement for serializable transaction isolation level.
+If we want to use it in a cluster environment, we need to implement locking mechanism.

+**Nonstrict Read/Write**: If an application only occasionally updates the data, then we can use this strategy.
+It cannot be used in systems with serializable transaction isolation level requirement.
+Transactional: This strategy supports full transactional cache providers like JBoss TreeCache.

 #### 759. What is the difference between a Set and a Bag in Hibernate?

+A Bag in Hibernate is an unordered collection.
+It can have duplicate elements.
+When we persist an object in a bag, there is no guarantee that bag will maintain any order.

+A Set in Hibernate can only store unique objects.
+If we add the same element to set second time, it just replaces the old one.
+By default a Set is unordered collection in Hibernate.

 #### 760. How can we monitor the performance of Hibernate in an application?

+We can use following ways to monitor Hibernate performance:

+Monitoring SessionFactory: Since there is one SessionFactory in an application, we can collect the statistics of a SessionFactory to monitor the performance.
+Hibernate provides sessionFactory.getStatistics() method to get the statistics of SessionFactory.

+Hibernate can also use JMX to publish metrics.

+Metrics: In Hibernate we can also collect other metrics likenumber of open sessions, retrieved JDBC connections, cache hit, miss etc.

+These metrics give great insight into the performance of Hibernate.
+We can tune Hibernate settings and strategies based on these metrics.

 #### 761. How can we check if an Object is in Persistent, Detached or Transient state in Hibernate?

+We can use following methods to check the state of an object in Hibernate:

+Persistent State: If call to EntityManager.contains(object) returns true, the object is in Persistent state.

+Detached State: If the call to PersistenceUnitUtil.getIdentifier(object) returns identifier property then the object is in detached state.

+Transient State: If call to PersistenceUnitUtil.getIdentifier(object) returns null then object is in Transient state.
+We can get access to PersistenceUnitUtil from the EntityManagerFactory in Hibernate.

 #### 762. What is ‘the inverse side of association’ in a mapping?

+Let us consider an example in which a customer can have multiple orders and for every order there has to be a customer.
+In OO world, customer is the owner of order.
+In SQL world, an Order has reference to customer id.

+It is a bi-directional one to many mapping from customer to order.
+The inverse side in this mapping is the owner of object.
+In this case customer is the owner or order.
+Since an order cannot exist without a customer.
+But a customer can exist without an order.

+Also customer has no column to save order data.
+But an Order table can store customer id, which is used for mapping.

 #### 763. What is ORM metadata?

+ORM uses metadata for its internal work.
+ORM maintains metadata to generate code used for accessing columns and tables.

+ORM maps classes to tables and stores this information in Metadata.
+It maps fields in classes to columns in tables.
+These kinds of mappings are also part of Metadata.

+Application developers can also access Hibernate Metadata by using ClassMetadata and CollectionMetadata interfaces and Type hierarchy.

 #### 764. What is the difference between load() and get() method in Hibernate?

+In Hibernate, load() and get() methods are quite similar in functionality.

+The main difference is that load() method will throw an ObjectNotFoundException if row corresponding to an object is not found in the database.

+On the other hand, get() method returns null value when an object is not found in the database.

+It is recommended that we should use load() method only when we are sure that object exists in database.

 #### 765. When should we use get() method or load() method in Hibernate?

+As a thumb rule we can follow these guidelines:

+1. We should use get() method when we want to load an object.
+2. We should use load() method when we need a reference to an object without running extra SQL queries.

 #### 766. What is a derived property in Hibernate?